 With the calendar, you can display images recorded on the card by date.
 If more than one image was taken on a single date, the image shot first on that date is displayed.
-Use to select a date and press the button to play back images for the selected date in one frame displayed
+Use 0 to select a date and press the 0 button to play back images for the selected date in single-frame display.